peardox/FibonacciSphere/README.md

-If compiled and run without alteration the application will start in a 1/4 sized window.
+If compiled and run without alteration the application will start in a 1/4 sized window and will look something like the above - your FPS etc will vary.

 Pressing the 'F' key will switch the application between FullScreen and windowed modes.